trstringer/trstringer.github.io/_posts/2020-11-02-native-azure-logging-aks.md

 ## Create your Log Analytics Workspace

 The first (optional) step is to create a Log Analytics workspace.
 The reason why it is optional is because if we create our AKS cluster and don't specify a workspace, then it'll automatically create one for us.
-There are a handful of options when creating a Log Analytics workspace, so I find it something to be more intentional with (like where you want it created, what you want it named, access, etc).
+There are a handful of options when creating a Log Analytics workspace, which is why I think it is a good practice to create it manually to be intentional with those options.

 ```
 $ az monitor log-analytics workspace create \